Security Systems

 Is Your Alarm Still Working?
 PSTN Switch-Off Guide

 The PSTN network shuts down in January 2027.
-If your business’ fire or intruder alarm relies on an old phone line, it may already be failing.
-Here’s what you need to know.
+If your fire or intruder alarm uses an old phone line, it may need a signalling review.

 Commercial intruder alarm system with PSTN signalling